University of Hong Kong: Swire building

-In around 1980, the Swire Group sponsored the building of a new residential hall in the eastern end of the campus.
-Because of the sponsorship, the new student residence was named Swire Building.
-The building was officially opened by Mr. John Anthony Swire CBE on 11 November 1980.
+Around 1980, the Swire Group sponsored the building of a new residential hall in the eastern end of the campus.
+The new student residence was named Swire Building in honour of this sponsorship.
+The building was officially opened by Mr John Anthony Swire CBE on 11 November 1980.
 In 1983, the colour orange was chosen to be the hall colour in the second Annual General Meeting since the colour was used as the background colour during the first open day of Swire Hall and no other halls were using orange as their hall colour.

-In 1983, Mrs. J. Lau (Director of Centre Media Resources) provided a design for the hall logo.
+In 1983, Mrs J. Lau (Director of Centre Media Resources) provided a design for the hall logo.
 The Swire Hall Students' Association, HKUSU, then made some amendments to that design.
 The logo shows the words 'S' and 'H'.
 The design of the word 'S' looks like two hands holding each other, signifying that all hall-mates should co-operate with each other, and promoting the hall motto 'Unity and Sincerity'.

 Hung Hing Ying Building

-Financed by Sir Paul Chater, Professor G. P. Jordan and others, it was opened in 1919 by the Governor of Hong Kong Sir Reginald Stubbs and housed the students' union.
+Financed by Sir Paul Chater, Professor G. P. Jordan and others, it was opened in 1919 by the Governor of Hong Kong Sir Reginald Edward Stubbs and housed the students' union.
 After World War II, the building was used temporarily for administrative purposes.
 The East Wing was added in 1960.
 The building was converted into the Senior Common Room in 1974.
 It was named in honour of Mr Hung Hing-Ying in 1986 for his family's donations to the university.
 The building was subsequently used again for administrative purposes, and housed Department of Music and the Music Library until early 2013.
 It is currently used by the Development & Alumni Affairs Office.
 The two-storey Edwardian style structure is characterised by a central dome and the use of red brick to emulate the Main Building opposite.
 The building became a declared monument in 1995.

 Tang Chi Ngong Building

 The idea to establish a school of Chinese was proposed in the inter-war period.
 Construction of the premises began in 1929 following a donation from Tang Chi-ngong, father of the philanthropist Sir Tang Shiu-kin, after whom the building was named.
 It was opened by Sir William Peel, Governor of Hong Kong, in 1931 and since then further donations have been received for the endowment of teaching Chinese language and literature.
 The building has been used for other purposes since the 1970s but the name remained unchanged.
-At present, it houses the Centre of Asian Studies.
+It housed the Centre of Asian Studies until 2012 and now houses the Jao Tsung-I Petite Ecole.
 This three-storey flat-roofed structure is surfaced with Shanghai plaster and became a declared monument in 1995.